-- 14) Which of the following statements is FALSE about opportunity cost? - A) Cost is always foregone opportunity. - B) Opportunity cost is the next best alternative. - C) John wants a burger and fries.
-The concept of opportunity cost applies even though he has enough funds to buy both. - D) Opportunity cost exists only for goods with monetary values.
+- 14) Which of the following statements is FALSE about opportunity cost? - A) Cost is always foregone opportunity. - B) Opportunity cost is the next best alternative. - C) When a person buys two items, the concept of opportunity cost applies even though she can afford to buy both items. - D) Opportunity cost exists only for goods with monetary values.